Venezuelan opposition leader rejects Brazil's idea of redoing Venezuela's presidential vote

 The AP processed almost 24,000 images representing the results from 79% of voting machines, resulting in tabulations of 10.26 million votes.
 The processed tally sheets also showed Gonzalez receiving more votes on 20,476 receipts compared to only 3,157 for Maduro.

+Earlier Thursday, the White House had reiterated its call on the Maduro government to release data on the vote tally.
+White House national security spokesman John Kirby also said that the U.S. believes Edmundo Gonzalez was the top vote-getter.

+“We do believe that Mr. Gonzalez will have the majority of votes.
+We believe that through a number of ways, in a number of sources,” Kirby said.
+“But what’s really definitive is the actual voting data.
+And the fact that Mr. Maduro won’t release that data., certainly, I think speaks to, what must be his concern about... the results of that would transparently display.”

-Regina García Cano in Caracas, Venezuela ,and Joshua Goodman in Miami, contributed to this report.
+Associated Press writers Regina García Cano in Caracas, Venezuela, Joshua Goodman in Miami and AP White House Correspondent Zeke Miller in Washington contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.